From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Main Results

 \begin{remark} In particular, when $\Nrm{\opN^\init - \opNf}{\L^1_k(\cF)} \leq C$ and $p=2$, then, by Identity~\eqref{eq:L2_norm}, we obtain again a $L^2$ convergence result with the quantitative bound

 where $f_{N:1}$ is the Wigner transform of $\opNr$.

-It is interesting to notice that the semiclassical error $h$ is larger than the mean-field error when $N \gg h^{-5/2}$, and smaller when $N \ll h^{-5/2}$.
-When the two are of the same order, one obtains an error of order $h = N^{-2/5}$, which is the best of the rates in term of the number of particles, while the rate is of order $h=N^{-1/3}$ in the critical scaling. \end{remark}
+In our result, it is interesting to notice that the semiclassical error $h$ is larger than the mean-field error when $N \gg h^{-5/2}$, and smaller when $N \ll h^{-5/2}$.
+When the two are of the same order, one obtains an error of order $h = N^{-2/5}$, which is the best of the rates in term of the number of particles, while the rate is of order $h=N^{-1/3}$ in the critical scaling.
+However, we do not claim our results yield the optimal rates. \end{remark}

 \begin{remark} In the particular case of the Coulomb potential, we can still obtain an estimate for small times or with a $N$ dependent cutoff (see Theorem~\ref{thm:mean_field_2} and Remark~\ref{remark:cutoff}).
 Our results are summarized in the following table. \end{remark}